unlock-protocol/unlock/tests/README.md

 ## Add a test

-1. Run the The Unlock protocol using docker: `sh ./bin/tests.sh`.
+1. Run the The Unlock protocol on your machine (see the Development section above)

 2. Create a file in the `/test` folder with your logic.